LandRegistry/land-registry-elements/README.md

 - Make sure build can cope if you specify a build with a component excluded but another component then depends upon it

 ### Technical debt
+- The gov uk base template doesn't include the <main id="content" role="main"> element - would be nice to include this at our end so that we don't need to repeat it in every demo

 ### Documentation
 - Write usage guidelines